Clinical Neurosurgery

 Anticoagulant Reversal Agent Key Details

-Warfarin 4-factor PCC + IV Vitamin K 10 mg PCC is faster and more reliable than FFP; dose based on INR; target INR <1.3.
+Warfarin 4-factor PCC + IV Vitamin K 10 mg (infuse over 20–30 minutes to avoid anaphylactoid reaction) PCC is faster and more reliable than FFP; dose based on INR; target INR <1.4 per 2022 AHA/ASA (both <1.3 and <1.4 are commonly used in practice).
 Always give vitamin K simultaneously (PCC is temporary, vitamin K sustains reversal)

 Dabigatran Idarucizumab (Praxbind) 5 g IV Monoclonal antibody fragment; immediate and complete reversal (RE-VERSE AD trial).
-If unavailable → 4F-PCC or activated PCC (FEIBA)
+If idarucizumab unavailable, activated PCC (FEIBA) is preferred over 4F-PCC for dabigatran reversal

-Rivaroxaban / Apixaban Andexanet alfa (Andexxa) or 4F-PCC Andexanet = recombinant factor Xa decoy (ANNEXA-4); high cost, ~10% thrombosis risk.
-4F-PCC (50 units/kg) is a reasonable and more available alternative
+Rivaroxaban / Apixaban Andexanet alfa (Andexxa) or 4F-PCC Andexanet = recombinant factor Xa decoy (ANNEXA-4); high cost.
+ANNEXA-I (2024): andexanet alfa showed superior hemostatic efficacy vs usual care (which included 4F-PCC) for Xa-inhibitor-associated ICH, but with increased thrombotic events (~10.3% vs 5.6%).
+4F-PCC (50 units/kg) remains a reasonable, more available alternative

 Heparin (UFH) Protamine sulfate 1 mg per 100 units heparin given in last 2–3 hours (max 50 mg).
 Anaphylaxis risk (NPH insulin users, fish allergy)